-WWE Rumors: Kurt Angle Spotted At Smackdown For Planned Match With AJ Styles?
+WWE Rumors: Kurt Angle Spotted At ‘SmackDown’ For Planned Match With AJ Styles?

 A post shared by PREDICTIONSWWEPPV???? (@predictionswweppv) on

 Kurt Angle and AJ Styles are very familiar with one another.
 Angle had one of the most memorable wrestling feuds with Styles during their TNA days.
-Kurt Angle has been very vocal about wrestling once again and one of the names that he put out there is AJ Styles.
+Kurt Angle has been very vocal about wrestling once again, and one of the names that he put out there is AJ Styles.
 According to Cageside Seats, Kurt Angle was quoted having high praises of AJ Styles as well as having some desire to fight him one last time.

 “The one that I would really love to have a final match with right now is the kid that’s the hottest right now in WWE and that’s AJ Styles.
 I wrestled AJ in TNA, and I can tell you that he is every bit as good as Shawn Michaels.
 The thing with AJ Styles and I want everybody to realize this–you don’t have to do anything with him.”

 Kurt Angle then goes on to say that a match with AJ Styles is always top quality.
 The two have had classic matches to prove that.
 Plus, it would not be a hard sell for the WWE as both Kurt Angle and AJ Styles already share a history.
-All they have to do is have Kurt Angle challenge AJ Styles for one last match at Wrestlemania 33 and fans would immediately buy it.
+All they have to do is have Kurt Angle challenge AJ Styles for one last match at WrestleMania 33 and fans would immediately buy it.

-Adding Kurt Angle to an already stacked Wrestlemania 33 card will make the event one of the best ever on paper.
-Plus, Kurt Angle is known to have uncanny in ring ability and a match would Styles is always a potential fight of the night contender.
+Adding Kurt Angle to an already stacked WrestleMania 33 card will make the event one of the best ever on paper.
+Plus, Kurt Angle is known to have uncanny in-ring ability, and a match with Styles is always a potential fight-of-the-night contender.
 Kurt Angle is not the athletic specimen he once was, so why not match him up with someone who can carry him for a huge chunk of the match?
-Wrestlemania 33 is just a month away and adding Kurt Angle to the card is like a sweet cherry on top.
+WrestleMania 33 is just a month away and adding Kurt Angle to the card is like a sweet cherry on top.